Nikola Tesla: Living circumstances

 Tesla lived at the Waldorf Astoria Hotel in New York City from 1900 and ran up a large bill.
-He moved to the St. Regis Hotel in 1922 and followed a pattern from then on of moving to a different hotel every few years and leaving unpaid bills behind.
+He moved to the St. Regis Hotel in 1922 and followed a pattern from then on of moving to a different hotel every few years and leaving behind unpaid bills.

 Tesla walked to the park every day to feed the pigeons.
 He began feeding them at the window of his hotel room and nursed injured birds back to health.
 He said that he had been visited by a certain injured white pigeon daily.
 He spent over $2,000 to care for the bird, including a device he built to support her comfortably while her broken wing and leg healed.
 Tesla's unpaid bills, as well as complaints about the mess made by pigeons, led to his eviction from St. Regis in 1923.
 He was forced to leave the Hotel Pennsylvania in 1930 and the Hotel Governor Clinton in 1934.
 At one point he took rooms at the Hotel Marguery.

 Tesla moved to the Hotel New Yorker in 1934.
-At this time Westinghouse Electric & Manufacturing Company began paying him $125 per month in addition to paying his rent.
+At this time, Westinghouse Electric & Manufacturing Company began paying him $125 per month in addition to paying his rent.
 Accounts of how this came about vary.
 Several sources claim that Westinghouse was concerned, or possibly warned, about potential bad publicity arising from the impoverished conditions in which their former star inventor was living.
 The payment has been described as being couched as a "consulting fee" to get around Tesla's aversion to accepting charity.
-Tesla biographer Marc Seifer described the Westinghouse payments as a type of "unspecified settlement".